nadilsaad/Hostel-Management-Desktop-Application-with-Tkinter/README.md

-# Hostel Management Desktop Application with Tkinter
+# Hostel Management Desktop Application with Tkinter.

 A desktop-based hostel management system developed using **Python** and **Tkinter** to simplify hostel operations such as student registration, room allocation, vacancy tracking, and payment management.